Privacy Policy

 - Anonymous session.
 When you first visit, we silently create an anonymous Supabase user so that your work can be saved.
 No name, email, or password is collected at this point.
 The anonymous user is identified only by a randomly generated UUID stored in a cookie on the

 .rungs.devdomain. - Permanent account (optional).
-If you click "Sign in" and complete Google or GitHub OAuth, we receive your email address and the provider's user identifier from that provider, and we store those in our Supabase auth system together with a Supabase UUID.
+If you click "Sign in", you can either complete Google or GitHub OAuth — in which case we receive your email address and the provider's user identifier from that provider — or enter your email address and the one-time code we send to it.
+Either way we store your email address in our Supabase auth system together with a Supabase UUID.
 Signing in is optional and is only required to keep progress across devices and to upgrade an anonymous session.

 - Anonymous-to-permanent merge.
 When you sign in after solving exercises anonymously, we run a one-shot server-side function (